sunng87/pgwire/README.md

 Build Postgres compatible access layer for your data service.

-This library implements PostgreSQL Wire Protocol, and provide essential APIs to write PostgreSQL comptible servers and clients.
+This library implements PostgreSQL Wire Protocol, and provide essential APIs to write PostgreSQL compatible servers and clients.
+If you are interested in related topic, you can check [project ideas](https://github.com/sunng87/pgwire/discussions/204) to build on top of this library.

-This library is a work in progress and in its relatively early stage.
-There is no guarantee for API stability.
-I'm constantly introducing break changes during this period.
-And also sorry for lack of API docs, examples may get you familiar with its usage.

 ## Status